LuigiAttorresi/Soundscape/README.md

 1. Select, upload or record a song
-2. Choose the soundscape you'd like
+2. Choose the soundscape you like
 3. Let the magic happen!

 * The available soundscapes are _Mountain_, _Sea_ and _Pond_